Appendix 3 Definitions

 Financial crimes

-• Tax evasion (including activities such as price misinvoicing) and abusive tax avoidance: this refers to the use of illegal means to avoid paying taxes.
+- Tax evasion (including activities such as price misinvoicing) and abusive tax avoidance: this refers to the use of illegal means to avoid paying taxes.
 It occurs when the taxpayer either evades assessment or evades payment.
 When committing price misinvoicing, the profit-maximizing actor will either over- or under-invoice and the misdeclaration depends on the relative tax and tariff rates.
-Tax avoidance is to be distinguished from tax evasion, where, in the case of the latter, someone acts against the law or abuses the letter of the law.
+Tax avoidance is to be distinguished from tax evasion, which is when someone acts against the law or abuses the letter of the law.
 By contrast, abusive tax avoidance complies with the letter of the law, but subverts its purpose.

-• Embezzlement: this involves the fraudulent appropriation of property or funds entrusted to an individual for their management and safekeeping, with the intention of using these assets for personal benefit.
-It differs from regular fraud because the actor who takes the money or property has trusted and legitimate access to the valuables before they take them for their own use.
+- Embezzlement: this involves the fraudulent appropriation of property or funds entrusted to an individual for their management and safekeeping, with the intention of using these assets for personal benefit.
+It differs from regular fraud because the actor who takes the money or property has trusted and legitimate access to the valuables before taking them for their own use.

 To be considered financial fraud, the aforementioned activities must be committed by an organized crime group for the purpose of financial gain or professional advantage.
 Such activities, when attributable to another criminal market under the Index, fall under that respective market indicator.
 For example, procurement fraud for logging contracts would fall under flora crimes.